diodemusic/blackjack/README.md

 ## Contributing

 Contributions are welcome!
 Please check the TODO list for ideas on what to work on.
+To contribute:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Make your changes.
+4. Commit your changes (`git commit -m 'Add some feature'`).
+5. Push to the branch (`git push origin feature-branch`).
-Feel free to open an issue or submit a pull request.
+6. Open a pull request.

 ## License